 Plot cards represent leads that are not related to the particular case you are solving, but to the main plot of the campaign.

-When you discover leads related to the main plot, you will be asked to place Plot card number XXX into case number YYY.
+When you discover leads related to the main plot, you will be asked to place Plot card number YYY into case number ZZZ.
 This information may not add much to your present investigation, but in relation to the whole campaign it may make a difference!

 When asked to add Plot cards to a future case, take the appropriate Plot card and, without reading it, add it to the zip bag dedicated to the appropriate case.
 (In the box, you will find zip bags for cases 2-5).